rikimontgomery/portfolio/README.md

 ## Known Bugs

-_The menu at the top of index.html is supposed to sit on the same line as my name._
+_The menu at the top of the index.html page is supposed to sit on the same line as my name._

 ## Contact